foretspaisibles/bsdowl/doc/LaTeXDocument.md

 .include "latex.doc.mk"
 ```

-To orchestrate the preparation of all our articles with `bsdowl` we
+To orchestrate the preparation of all our articles with
-just need to write additional `Makefile`s:
+**BSD Owl Scripts** we just need to write additional `Makefile`s:
-`

 ```
 ./journal/Makefile
 ./journal/issue-2013-1/Makefile